WPMedia/arc-themes-blocks/blocks/simple-results-list-block/README.md

 # `@arc-test-org/simple-results-list-block`
-Byline block for Fusion News Theme
+Simple results list block for Fusion News Theme

 ## Usage
 It Expects the user to configure the feed content.